canonical/ubuntu.com/templates/kubernetes/docs/ldap.md

 ## Authorisation

-By default, **CDK** will setup only authentication with Keystone.
+By default, **Charmed Kubernetes** will setup only authentication with Keystone.
 This allows the use of other methods such as RBAC for authorisation but using Keystone for authentication: usernames will come from Keystone, but what they can do in the cluster is controlled by another system.

-**CDK** can  also use Keystone for authorisation as follows:
+**Charmed Kubernetes** can  also use Keystone for authorisation as follows:

 ```bash
 juju config kubernetes-master enable-keystone-authorization=true